Arizona vs. Alabama Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 - Pick ATS: Alabama (+7.5)

-Arizona has an 8-1-0 record against the spread so far this season compared to Alabama, who is 5-4-0 ATS.
-The Wildcats have a 4-5-0 record hitting the over, while games involving the Crimson Tide have a record of 7-2-0 when it comes to hitting the over.
-The teams score an average of 185 points per game, 9.5 more points than this matchup's total.
+Arizona's record against the spread this season is 8-1-0, and Alabama's is 5-4-0.
+The Wildcats have gone over the point total in four games, while Crimson Tide games have gone over seven times.
+The teams score 185 points per game, 8.5 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM